jovanlanik/runit-vm/README.md

 This is so that ACPI compliant systems have time to gracefully poweroff.
 ## Autostart
 To autostart a vm with the vmd service remove `./down` in the vm directory.
-It's recommended to use with the `nographic` template.
+It's recommended to use with the `display-none` template.
+The vm will restart if it crashes or is powered off.
+Use `$ vm sv` to manage it.